 - Return the pan to low heat on the stove top and ‘dry’ the paste by pressing and flipping it quickly against the sides and bottoms of the pan with the spoon or a flat spatula, for about 5 minutes.
 You’ll know the paste is dry enough when you begin to see some moisture escaping, or beads of butter oozing from the paste, and when a slight film has formed on the bottom of the pan.
 Set the pan off the heat to cool to lukewarm.

 - When the paste is almost cool, beat the 4 eggs together in a separate small bowl.
 Add the beaten eggs to the cooled paste a couple of tablespoons at a time, beating vigorously with your sturdy spoon until the mixture first tightens, and then becomes smooth and shiny.
 You may not need all the beaten egg; three eggs or a little over may be enough.
 The finished mixture should still be stiff enough to support itself and not flop flat when it’s piped into rounds.
 Save any leftover beaten egg to use as an egg-wash for the piped profiteroles (see next step).

 - Fill a pastry tube fitted with a large plain nozzle with the paste and pipe 18 small profiteroles about 1 inch in diameter onto each of the two trays, for a total of 36.
 Leave about 1 ½ inches between them to allow for expansion.
 Using a pastry brush, lightly paint them with an egg wash before baking if you like, smoothing out any peaks that formed when piping.
 This will add to their colour and strength.

-- Bake the profiteroles for 20-30 minutes, turning once for even browning.
+- Bake the profiteroles for 20-30 minutes, turning the baking tray once for even browning.
 They should be hard enough to hold their shape, and dark golden brown.
 Turn the oven off and leave the oven door open slightly to let them dry out further as the oven cools.
-This is an important step or the profiteroles will collapse if cooled too quickly (leaving the oven door ajar helps excess moisture escape, which would soften the profiteroles).
+This is an important step as the profiteroles will collapse if cooled too quickly (leaving the oven door ajar helps excess moisture escape, which would soften the profiteroles).
 It is also helpful to turn them over when they appear done on top, to let the bottoms dry as thoroughly.
 Once completely cooled in the oven, place them on a cake rack where the air can circulate under them and prevent them from going soggy.

-- When the profiteroles are completely cool, fill them with the praline crème chantilly using a pastry tube and plain round tip, and assemble them in three layers with the milk chocolate glaze (recipes below).
+- Up to a few hours before serving, fill the profiteroles with the praline crème chantilly using a pastry tube and plain round tip, and assemble them in three layers with the milk chocolate glaze (recipes below).

 Ingredients for the praline powder: (This can be made well ahead; the recipe below yields more than you will need for the profiteroles pontresina, but it keeps well in jars for several days and is delicious on other cakes or ice cream — or keep some nut brittle intact to eat as is.)